GOFUVI/hf_eouls_geoparquet_stac_specs/dataset_inventory.md

     - `date` (STRING) is the Hive/Athena partition column, mirroring the `assets/date=...` folder layout and the STAC Item identifier.
   - STAC extensions:
     - Collections publish the **Table Extension v1.2.0** (`table:tables`, `table:row_count`, and `table:primary_geometry=geometry`) and reuse the Scientific metadata block (`sci:doi`, `sci:citation`, `providers`) injected via `stac_properties_collection.json`.
-    - Items enable both the **Table Extension v1.2.0** and the **Processing Extension v1.1.0**; the latter carries `processing:lineage` strings built from `lineage.json`, while the former lists the OWI schema so STAC clients can introspect Parquet columns without reading the files.
+    - Items enable both the **Table Extension v1.2.0** and the **Processing Extension v1.1.0**; the latter carries `processing:lineage` strings embedded directly in each STAC Item (enumerating the Sentinel-1 SAFE archives for that day), while the former lists the OWI schema so STAC clients can introspect Parquet columns without reading the files.

 - **hf_eolus_pde_buoy_ingestion**
   - DOI references: workflow 10.5281/zenodo.17097949; dataset/STAC 10.5281/zenodo.17098038.
   - STAC catalog root: `hf_eolus_pde_buoy_ingestion/.stac/buoy_ingestion/collection.json` (published as a compressed archive on Zenodo).
   - Partition scheme: one GeoParquet snapshot per buoy, no directory partitions; the buoy identifier maps directly to the asset filename.
   - GeoParquet deliverables:
     - `assets/<buoy>.parquet` — consolidated hourly wind time series per buoy (e.g., `Vilano.parquet`), produced via Athena CTAS and rewritten with embedded GeoParquet metadata (`geo` block set to CRS84, WKB Point at the buoy location).
 Because there are no folder partitions, each file is a complete chronology for that buoy and is the asset exposed in STAC.
-    - `ctas.sql` (captured per run) and the ingestion log enumerate the Athena SQL used to recreate the Parquet snapshot, providing provenance for the exact column coercions applied (`wind_speed_str`→DOUBLE, `wind_direction_str`→INT).
+The `ctas.sql` script stored at the repository root documents the SQL used to generate the Parquet snapshots, but it is not published as an Item asset.
   - Critical columns:
     - `timestamp` (`TIMESTAMP`) is the sole temporal dimension; it is parsed from the PdE CSV strings and becomes the STAC `datetime`, enabling hourly slicing without repartitioning.
     - `wind_speed` (`DOUBLE`) and `wind_dir` (`INT`) are the physical measurements consumed by downstream aggregation/ANN workflows; they remain nullable because the source CSV marks calm/invalid samples as blanks.